Dates

 Prerequisites

 While prior knowledge of Physical Design is not needed, knowledge of general (non-tool specific) standard cell-based library creation concepts and terms is helpful.
-Understanding of basic digital ASIC design concepts is assumed, including:
+An understanding of basic digital ASIC design concepts is assumed, including:

 - Combinational and sequential logic functionality